 - Videos created to be public or to be viewed by a large population.

-Videos that DON'T need captions:
+Videos that MAY NOT need captions:

-- If videos are disposable and restricted to a small group of people who have not requested captions (i. e. a quick video in Canvas addressing a current event, a synchronous video conferencing session, or video comments on a student's submission, all of which won't be re-used in future semesters), it is acceptable for them not to have captions, but you should still let students know that they can contact SAS if they need an accommodation.
+- If videos are just-in-time and restricted to a small group of people who have not requested captions (i. e. a quick video in Canvas addressing a current event, a synchronous video conferencing session, or video comments on a student's submission, all of which won't be re-used in future semesters), it is acceptable for them not to have captions, but you should still let students know that they can contact SAS if they need an accommodation.

 - If videos are student coursework and no other students in the class have requested captions, it is acceptable for them not to have captions.
 However, you should encourage your students to caption their videos using the tools mentioned above.
 You should also let students know that they can contact SAS if they need an accommodation.